adsar/repo01/FullStack/bootstrap3/bootstrap_readme.txt

 Full-Stack
  - There is almost no full-stack developers, everybody is either front or back end.

-Node
- - the JavaScript engine of the Chome browser.
+Less and Sass
+- preprocessors, input a macro language, to generate CSS Less code is more compact and is used to write the source code of bootstrap css.

 Web Tools
 ---------

+Node and NPM
+ - Node: the JavaScript engine of the Chome browser.
+ - NPM: Node package manager

+Yeoman toolset
 Toolset to automate build, test, install.
-The whole toolset is developed in JavaScript and runs on node on command line.
+The whole toolset is developed in JavaScript and runs on node, from command line.

-Yeoman toolset
 To create build workflows.
 - Yo: web app scafolding
 - Bower: package manager for the web.